eshimab/eshimab.github.io/notesite/docs/workflow.md

 git status
 # Create a Commit on local machine branch
 git commit -m "$commit_message"
-# Push Changes from the local branch main and merge them with the repository alias scimain
+# Push Changes from the Local Branch `main` and merge them with the Remote Repository Alias `scimain`
 git push scimain main
 ```